Exchange Magazine

 Fall 2024 Exchange Magazine - Leveraging Artificial Intelligence for Local Government

 In this issue of Exchange, we explore the possibilities of AI, speak to experts in the field, and showcase how AI is being used by local governments.
-In this edition, the Cities of Kelowna and White Rock share how they are using AI to better serve their residents.
+The Cities of Kelowna and White Rock share how they are using AI to better serve their residents.
 On Vancouver Island, Indigenous-owned OneFeather Mobile Technologies developed an AI tool to simplify election planning for First Nation governments, while the case studies delve into how Vernon is using locally developed AI technology to track and predict wildfires.

 Winter 2025 Exchange Magazine - Telling Your Story with Effective Branding

 In this issue, experts share what makes a good brand and why community engagement is a critical part of the process.
 We also have tips on how local governments can create a simple brand identity with no budget and best practices for Indigenous engagement around art and collaborating on a new brand.
 In the case studies, we learn about the importance of honouring history in the City of Revelstoke, representing local culture from the Municipality of Bowen Island, and creative community consultation using graffiti with the District of Sechelt.
 The City of Coquitlam shows how brand guidelines can support organizational commitments by focusing on how to make communications more accessible.
-I’m inspired by all the compelling examples of thoughtful, smart and beautiful branding by local governments across British Columbia.

 Spring 2025 Exchange Magazine - What’s Your Asset Management Game Plan?